-Each month we will be exploring the top engineering achievements in the world, highlighting how #EngineersRule and have changed the face of history.
-This month, we will look at the famous Trans-Siberian Railway, the longest railway line in the world, and underline how engineers contributed to its success.
+In this blog we explore one of the worlds top engineering achievements; the Trans-Siberian Railway, the longest railway line in the world, and underline how engineers contributed to its success.

 With a length of 5,778 miles (9,198km), the Trans-Siberian railway is a series of connecting railways that is longer than both the Great Wall of China and Route 66 in the U.S. It connects Moscow in the west to Vladivostok in the east, but has branching lines to China, North Korea, and Mongolia.
 The route passes 87 towns and cities, crosses 16 large rivers, spans 8 time zones, and takes a total of 8 days to complete.